nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The `LogicManager` component then calls `AddBuyerCommand#execute(model)`method of the new `AddBuyerCommand`instance containing the Buyer, with the `Model`component created from [Model component](###-model-component).

 In this method, if the Buyer does not currently already reside in the application, he/she is added into the Model through the `Model#addBuyer(Buyer)` command and stored in the Model (Refer to [Model component](###-model-component) to see how Buyers are stored into the model)
+.
+A new `CommandResult` representing the successful `addbuyer` command is initialized and returned.

 Step 5: